 If you have experience in construction, or in using a backhoe or crane, then you may be up to the challenge of installing a septic tank.
 You could also need a number of permits, depending on your area, such as:

 - septic tank permit,

 - occupation permit

 Some of the items you will need for the job include a backhoe, crane, a laser level, and shovels.
 Then with work gloves, coveralls, hip boots, and goggles, you can be ready for this major project.

 This starts with using a backhoe to create a hole for the septic tank and to dig out drain field trenches.
 As for actually installing the tank itself, you need a certified contractor to help you with this, as a mistake with moving a tank can result in severe injuries or even death.
-The tank is very heavy and needs to be carefully lowered into the hole, and the bottom and upper halves of the tank need to be firmly in place and aligned.
-Once in place, you will have to put in enough water into the tank (manufacturer instructions will tell you how much this is).
+Whether using plastic septic tanks, fiberglass or concrete septic tanks, they will be very heavy and will need to be carefully lowered into the hole, and the bottom and upper halves of the tank need to be firmly in place and aligned.
+Once in place, you will have to put in enough water into the tank (manufacturer instructions will tell you how much this is), aka backfill.
 A tank that is overfilled can rupture.

 As you can see, this is not a task for a novice do-it-yourselfer to tackle.
 Even if you have completed some difficult projects on your property, there are jobs best left to the professionals or that require an expert’s help.
 One mistake could not only result in health-threatening contamination, but it could lead to hefty fines as well.